vlastapolach/SourceCode-crawler/README.md

 Live on: http://vlastapolach.cz/myscript/sourcecode-crawler/

 *(This tool has to run from HTTP or from localhost.
-Due to limitations of accessing HTTP from HTTPS it wouldn't work for any HTTP site)*
+Due to limitations of accessing HTTP from HTTPS (blocking mixed content) it wouldn't work properly)*